open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 ### Basic usage of `build_backbone` interface

-- "type" : Name of backbone，supported algorithms reference [list](https://github.com/open-mmlab/mmclassification/blob/master/mmcls/models/backbones/__init__.py);
+- "type" : Names of backbone，supported algorithms reference [list](https://mmclassification.readthedocs.io/en/latest/api/models.html#backbones);
 - "depth" or "arch" : The architecture of the specified backbone.

 ***ResNet50***

-in ResNet, The architecture of the model is configured by `depth`, e.g. 18, 34, 50, 101.
+in ResNet, The architecture of the model is configured by `depth`, including 18, 34, 50, 101 and 152.

 ```
 import torch